A Contrastive Learning Approach for Training Variational Autoencoder Priors: Introduction

-Our key insight in this paper is that a trainable prior is brought as close as possible to the aggregate posterior as a result of training a VAE.
-The mismatch between the prior and the aggregate posterior can be reduced by simply reweighting the prior to re-adjust its likelihood in the area of mismatch with the aggregate posterior.
+Our key insight in this work is that a trainable prior is brought as close as possible to the aggregate posterior as a result of training a VAE.
+The mismatch between the prior and the aggregate posterior can be reduced by reweighting the prior to re-adjust its likelihood in the area of mismatch with the aggregate posterior.
 To represent this reweighting mechanism, we formulate the prior using an EBM that is defined by the product of a reweighting factor and a base trainable prior as shown in Fig.~\ref{fig:teaser}.
 We represent the reweighting factor using neural networks and the base prior using Normal distributions.

-Instead of expensive MCMC sampling, we use noise contrastive estimation (NCE) \citep{gutmann2010nce} for training the EBM prior.
-We show that NCE naturally trains the reweighting factor in our prior by learning a binary classifier to distinguish samples from a target distribution (i.e., samples from the approximate posterior) vs.\ samples from a noise distribution (i.e., the base trainable prior).
-However, since NCE's success depends on how close the noise distribution is to the target distribution, we first train the VAE with the base prior to bring it close to the aggregate posterior.
+Instead of computationally expensive MCMC sampling, notorious for being slow and often sensitive to the choice of parameters~\citep{du2019implicit}, we use noise contrastive estimation (NCE) \citep{gutmann2010nce} for training the EBM prior.
+We show that NCE trains the reweighting factor in our prior by learning a binary classifier to distinguish samples from a target distribution (i.e., approximate posterior) vs.\ samples from a noise distribution (i.e., the base trainable prior).
+However, since NCE's success depends on closeness of the noise distribution to the target distribution, we first train the VAE with the base prior to bring it close to the aggregate posterior.
 And then, we train the EBM prior using NCE.

 In this paper, we make the following contributions: i) We propose an EBM prior termed \textit{noise contrastive prior (NCP)} which is trained by contrasting samples from the aggregate posterior to samples from a base prior.
-NCPs are learned as a post-training mechanism to replace the original prior with a more flexible prior, which can improve the generative performance of VAEs with any structure. ii) We also show how NCPs are trained on hierarchical VAEs with many latent variable groups.
-We show that training hierarchical NCPs scales easily to many groups, as they are trained for each latent variable group in parallel. iii) Finally, we demonstrate that NCPs improve the generative quality of VAEs by a large margin across datasets.
+NCPs are simple and can be learned as a post-training mechanism to improve the expressivity of the prior. ii) We also show how NCPs are trained on hierarchical VAEs with many latent variable groups.
+We show that training hierarchical NCPs scales easily to many groups, as they are trained for each latent variable group in parallel. iii) Finally, we demonstrate that NCPs improve the generative quality of several forms of VAEs by a large margin across datasets.